premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2013-09-04-my-experience-with-dhyanalinga.md

 ### What is Dhyanalinga?

-It is a place dedicated to meditation, consecrated by Sadhguru Jaggi Vasudev using Prana Prathishta - a complicated process by which all seven chakras are energized to their peak and locked inside the structure.
+It is a place dedicated to meditation, consecrated by Sadhguru Jaggi Vasudev using Prana Pratishta - a complicated process by which all seven chakras are energized to their peak and locked inside the structure.
 It is said that this was the first complete Dhyanalinga in over 2000 years and it's been estimated that the energy will be contained within this structure for at least the next 5000 years.
 This place is located around 30 km from Coimbatore, inside the forest.
 There are frequent bus/cab services available from Coimbatore.

 ### My Experience with Dhyanalinga

-Since then, I have decided to be open to other's religious/supernatural / cult / cosmic being / spiritual beliefs, I've been in many discussions with many of my friends with alternate belief systems.
+Since then, I have decided to be open to others' religious/supernatural / cult / cosmic being / spiritual beliefs, I've been in many discussions with many of my friends with alternate belief systems.
 I did not criticize or evaluate their belief system with my rational thinking process, instead, I just listened.
 I got to know so much information that I did not know before.
 One such discussion was about people having different experiences with Dhyanalinga's energy.
 Thanks to Dinesh for providing me the complete picture of the process that was involved in creating this Dhyanalinga.
 Though I did not understand many of the concepts - I know now, the rough idea behind this structure.
 I decided to find that out by myself.

 Me, my wife, my cousin, and three of their friends set out to Dhyanalinga in a car and a bike.
 The route to this place was really lovely with green trees/vegetation on both sides.
 We reached the place in mid-noon with the scorching sun above our heads.
 This place has to be maintained in complete silence.
-So they collected the cameras, cell phones other items in the entrance itself.
+So they collected the cameras, cell phones and other items in the entrance itself.
 It's free.
 I have used the pictures I got from the Internet on this blog to give you a visual experience.

 You are welcomed and greeted by the volunteers.
 If you are a first-time visitor to Dhyanalinga, you will be shown a small documentary movie about Dhyanalinga.
 I would suggest you watch it.